-Dear Mr. Lennox,
+Dear Mr. Lennox.

-Re: Engineering Services for Traffic Brief (Letter), Proposed Commercial Cabins 16 Fire Route 94A, Municipality of Trent Lakes, Peterborough County D.M.
+Re: Engineering Services for Traffic Brief (Letter) - 2nd Submission, Proposed Commercial Cabins 16 Fire Route 94A, Municipality of Trent Lakes, Peterborough County D.M.
 Wills Project No. 20-85099

 D.M.
-Wills Associates Limited (Wills) is pleased to submit the following Traffic Brief in support of an application for a Zoning bylaw Amendment (ZBA) for the property located at 16 Fire Route 94A, Municipality of Trent Lakes (the Subject Property).
+Wills Associates Limited (Wills) is pleased to submit the following Traffic Brief as a second submission based on the peer-review comments from Stantec Consulting Ltd. dated March 31, 2022.
+This brief supports an application for a Zoning bylaw Amendment (ZBA) for the property located at 16 Fire Route 94A, Municipality of Trent Lakes (the Subject Property).
 The Subject Property is designated as Commercial within the Municipality's Official Plan, and zoned as Shoreline Residential Private Access (SR-PA).
 The owner is seeking a ZBA to permit the construction of a private residence, as well as five (5) other buildings to be rented out to the public.